piyushinduja/piyushinduja/README.md

 ## Hi there 👋, Welcome to my GitHub Profile!
 # My name is Piyush Hinduja,
-👨‍🎓 I'm a MS CS student at The University of Utah.
+👨‍🎓 I'm a an AI Engineer designing task-specific AI models and scalable SaaS platforms that go beyond off-the-shelf LLMs.

 💻 My Areas of Interest: